tronster/Clocky/README.md

 # Clocky

-A Python 3 clock for the Pimoroni RainbowHAT with additional timing based.
+A Python 3 clock for the Pimoroni RainbowHAT with additional timing based functionality by [Tronster](https://tronster.com).

 ## Features